sipostudent/Space-Riddle-Brain-Teaser-/README.md

 #### Goal

 Create a multi-player guessing game, suitable for website usage.
-The core focus of this project is on functional game logic created with **Python** while utilising the **Flask** micro web framework also written in **Python**.
+The core focus of this project is on functional game logic created with **Python** while utilising the **Flask** micro web framework also written in **Python**. :video_game:

 #### Functionality (User Stories)